Chartered Institute of Public Relations: History

 Discussions at the first Public Relations Officers conference in November 1946 led to the foundation of the Institute of Public Relations (IPR) in February 1948.
 It established a Professional Practices committee in 1956 and incorporated in 1962.
 The Institute of Public Relations first discussed attaining chartered status, a professional recognition in the United Kingdom, with the Privy Council in 1956.
 The Privy Council said that in order to be awarded chartered status, the organisation would have "adopt and publish professional ethical standards relevant to the practice of public relations and to maintain procedures for the regulation of members' professional conduct and discipline."
 The institute's first code of conduct was published seven years later in 1963.
 As of 2003 few members have been expelled for breaches in the code.

 To support its bid for chartered status, IPR created a joint report with the Department of Trade and Industry in 2003 based on a survey of 812 professionals.
 The following year the Privy Council told IPR it needed to do more for the public good and professional development to qualify.
 By 2005, the privy council decided that IPR and its members act in a way that contributes to the public good and granted it chartered status.
 IPR added "Chartered" to its name.
 An analysis in the Journal of Communication Management in 2005 said that chartered status was needed in a time where public trust in businesses, institutions and governments was decreasing, but noted CIPR's limited power to enforce ethics among its members.

 CIPR changed its membership structure in 2011.
 Affiliate-level memberships were removed and the requirement for six years of experience to attain full membership status was reduced to two.
 That same year, CIPR responded to a report by the UK's Intellectual Property Office.
 CIPR felt that copyright policy decisions were prioritizing commercial interests over the public good.
 They expressed concern that the Newspaper Licensing Agency (NLA) was both the most popular provider of newspaper clippings to public relations professionals in the UK and the organization that enforces the intellectual property rights of newspapers.

 In December 2011 the Bureau of Investigative Journalism shot a covert video interview with Bell Pottinger executives, in which the executives referred to their "dark arts" for manipulating English Wikipedia entries for their clients.
 The following month CIPR announced it would work with the Wikipedia community to create guidance for public relations professionals on how to participate ethically on English Wikipedia.
 CIPR's guidance was made available for editing by the English Wikipedia community and published in June 2012.
 According to PRWeek and CorpComms Magazine the most important aspect of CIPR's guidance is that PR professionals not directly edit English Wikipedia articles about their clients or employers.
 Instead, CIPR recommends they offer content and suggestions to the English Wikipedia community.

+In January 2025, former Conservative Party politician Maria Miller took office as CIPR's first independent chair.